DigitalPublishingToolkit/TOD18-Geoblocking/md/09MeesePodkalickaGeoblockingandSport.md

 only way they stay clear of lawsuits is by sourcing content uploaded by individuals hosted on third party video hosting websites (such as DailyMotion or MetaCafe).
-We will turn to one of the more prominent sites, footytube.com to show how this negotiation takes place.
+We will turn to one of the more prominent sites, Footytube, to show how this negotiation takes place.

 Footytube deploys three specifically customized search aggregation bots, which scan the open web for content (bots are small programs that run on